 However, there are some indirect effects of vaping that can cause bad breath.
 We mentioned above that both Propylene Glycol and nicotine make the mouth dry out, and this is one of the main causes of bad breath.
 Without the right amount of saliva to regulate the environment in your mouth and wash away bacteria, it can get pretty stinky.

 Does vaping cause tooth decay?

+Yes, but not directly.
 You might be able to live with yellow teeth and bad breath, but it's a real cause for concern if your vaping habit is damaging your teeth permanently.

 - Decreased blood circulation

 - Softened enamel (especially with flavoured vapes)